tshort/openmodelica-javascript/README.md

 that the `om_SimulationRuntime_c` subdirectory needs to be in the `openmodelica/SimulationRuntime/c` directory structure.

+Also included is `CLAPACK` which contains the C version of LAPACK plus the reference version of BLAS.
+This won't be fast, but it does allow more OpenModelica models to simulate.
+Both BLAS and LAPACK compiled fine.
+I did strip out a few auxiliary functions because OpenModelica already had these, and Emscripten complained about duplicate symbols.

 ## Status

 Everything here is extremely experimental at this point.
 I've only